bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

 - AWS CloudTrail
     - Provides governance, compliance  amd audit for your AWS Account.
 It is enabled by default
     - Get an history of events / API calls made within your AWS account by: console, SDK, CLI, AWS Services
-    - If a resource is deleted in AWS, look int CloudTrail first
+    - If a resource is deleted in AWS, look into CloudTrail first
     - Fucntion
         - Internal monitoring of API calls being made
         - Audit changes to AWS Resources by your users